From City of Hope

 - Players with only one alt in the chantry may draw on another cabal's shared backgrounds, though lower priority than that cabal's members (in case of limited resources such as Nodes).

-- A group of Technocrats may form a construct in the same way, using the Construct background in place of Chantry.
-(The main city Construct has its own resources, but they're mostly allocated to NPCs.)
+- A group of Technocrats may form a construct in the same way, using the Home Base background in place of Chantry.
+(Technocratic facilities have many more resources than this, but they're mostly allocated to NPCs.)

 - Other groups (e.g. vampire coteries, shifter packs, changeling baronies, demon courts) may organize shared backgrounds in the same way, using the Home Base background (name taken from WW6008 but game mechanics still same as above).